 Gain and Loss in the Gospel

 - Finally my brothers, rejoice in the Lord.
-It’s not irksome for me to write the same things to you, but it’s without danger1“without danger” is one word in Greek.
+Indeed, it’s not irksome for me to write the same things to you, but it’s without danger1“without danger” is one word in Greek.
 It comes from two words, the first is a negative prefix, the second means to topple or fall.
 Thus it means “not falling”, with the connotation of being safe/secure (no danger) because of a secure footing or foundation. to you.

 - although I could have even trusted in the flesh.
-If some other man thinks to have trusted in flesh, I could more.
+If some other man thinks to have trusted in the flesh, I could more.

 - Circumcised the eighth day, from the nation of Israel (the tribe of Benjamin) a Hebrew of Hebrews.
 Regarding the law: a Pharisee.

 - Regarding zeal: persecuting the church.
 Regarding righteousness by the law, having become blameless.

 - But whatever things were my gain, I *consider these things loss because of the Anointed.